aduros/wasm4/site/docs/tutorials/snake/placing-the-fruit.md

 <TabItem value="language-go">

 Go provides us with pretty much everything we could need to create random numbers.
-The package `math"rand` contains a handy function: `Intn(n int) int`.
+The package `math/rand` contains a handy function: `Intn(n int) int`.
 It takes an integer and returns a random value between 0 and n-1.
 If you think, placing something like this in `start` would be a good idea:

 ```go
 	fruit.X = rand.Intn(20)